Vaishnavi-V03/sundarlsr.github.io/README.md

 4 - Stack Program - Stack is a linear data structure which follows a particular order in which the operations are performed.
 The order may be LIFO(Last In First Out) or FILO(First In Last Out).

+5 - Map Program - A program that looks for the work entered in it's predefined dictionary.

+6 - Transform Program - A program that transforms the members of a list into their squared algorithm using transform function.

 The source code for all the above mentioned algorithms are available in C++ language in this repository.

 The repository also contains the needed header file(S) for these algorithms.